radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## EAP

 If more complex authentication methods are needed, there are a number of EAP methods which can be used.
 These methods variously allow for the use of certificates (EAP-TLS), or passwords (EAP-TTLS {{?RFC5281}}, PEAP {{I-D.josefsson-pppext-eap-tls-eap}})) and EAP-pwd {{?RFC5931}}.

-Where it is necessary to use intermediate proxies such as with eduroam {{EDUROAM}} and OpenRoaming {{OPENROAMING}}, it is RECOMMENDED to use EAP instead of PAP, CHAP, or MS-CHAP.
-If passwords are used, they can be can be protected via TLS-based EAP methods such as EAP-TTLS or PEAP.
-Passwords can also be omitted entirely from being sent over the network, as with EAP-TLS {{?RFC9190}} or EAP-pwd {{?RFC5931}}.

 We also note that the TLS-based EAP methods which transport passwords also hide the passwords from intermediate RADIUS proxies.
 However, for the home authentication server, those EAP methods are still subject to the analysis above about PAP versus CHAP, along with the issues of storing passwords in a database.